-The concrete should have a 28-day compressive strength of at least 3,000 psi.
+As directed by the client, the concrete should have a 28-day compressive strength of at least 3,500 psi.
+Any reinforcement within the PCC pavements should be determined by the project structural engineer.
 The maximum joint spacing within all of the PCC pavements is recommended to be equal to or less than 30 times the pavement thickness.